Issue debt securities to finance your executed contract and innovative project.

 SME Bonds Debt Funding

 SME Bonds act as a debt facility for the Issuing company.
-It can include a negotiated interest rate.
-Ideal capital raising option for vendor finance where the debt can be repaid or refinanced at maturity.
-Highly beneficial for new business models where the owners do not have sufficient trading history to satisfy the bank requirements.
+It can include a negotiated interest rate and maturity.
+Ideal capital raising tool to fund working capital requirements that support non-bank debt.
+Highly beneficial for existing business models where personal assets are exhausted to meet traditional bank lending criteria.

 A hybrid debt / equity instrument that provides a direct and cost-effective avenue for established companies to raise capital.